-The first factor that explains why men abuse drugs are that they are naturally daring and more open to risk-taking than females.
+The first factor that explains why men abuse drugs is that they are naturally daring and more open to risk-taking than females.
 This means that men will be more likely to experiment with illicit drugs than females would.
 This puts them in the position to become dependent on these drugs and eventually addicted to the drugs.
 The same can be said for alcohol use.
 This typically starts at an early stage and becomes severe as the individual progresses through life.

 Aside from the fact that men are more likely to engage in risky behaviours, there is also a stigma attached to ladies engaging in these behaviours, which is comparatively weaker when compared to men engaging in these behaviours.
 This factor serves as one that encourages the behaviour in men and discourages them in women.
 Men are likely to have friends or individuals in their circles that may approve of using these alcohol or illicit drugs compared to women.
 Being in the company of such individuals could be set as a start for abusing these drugs.

 Some data suggest that men that are gay are also more likely to abuse drugs.
 However, this accounts for fewer individuals as there are not a lot of males in the LGBTQ fraternity.
 Nonetheless, it is still significant enough that it ought to be mentioned.
 For example, it is estimated that Gay/Transgender males smoke up to 200% more tobacco than heterosexual and non-transgender males.
-It is further estimated that at least 25% of all gay and transgender male abuse alcohol compared to a general figure of 5% to 10% for heterosexual and non-transgender males.
+It is further estimated that at least 25% of all gay and transgender males abuse alcohol compared to a general figure of 5% to 10% for heterosexual and non-transgender males.
 They are also 3.5 times more likely to use marijuana and up to 9.5 times more likely to use heroin than their heterosexual and non-transgender counterparts.
 Stress from social prejudice, among other factors, can serve as reasons for these statistics.
 The sexuality of the male, therefore, can serve as a factor for abusing drugs.

 Finally, men are less likely to seek help when compared to females.
 This puts them in a position to develop dependence or addiction to whatever substance they are abusing.
 In the early stages of drug abuse, especially in the teenage years, females who use drugs or are developing a dependency on one drug or the other are more likely to seek help from institutions or professionals.
 However, the same cannot be said for males as they are least likely to seek help.
 This causes the condition to become severe and continue throughout the adult stages of their lives.
 If men were seeking help in the early stages of the addiction, the problem could probably have been fixed.

 Generally speaking, the topic must be discussed.
-There must be enough dialogue on the subject, so people are well informed and encouraged to seek help when they need it.
+There must be enough dialogue on the subject, so people are well-informed and encouraged to seek help when they need it.
 This will help break the ice and help men going through this phase open up and seek help.
 These dialogues must be held in schools, workplaces, and public spaces with outreaches included to help them.
 Although some of these are happening to a degree, more must be done to deal with the problem as it exists.

 Secondly, if you or someone you know is going through something like this, they must be encouraged to go out and seek help.
 It works best to find a facility close to you to do this.
 If you are unsure of what to do, kindly call us on 0203 955 7700, and an expert will be on the line to assist you.